akshaykkl/akshaykkl/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm [Akshay Kumar P] 👋

 Welcome to my GitHub profile!
-I'm a [Your Profession/Role] passionate about [What you are passionate about, e.g., coding, building software, solving problems].
+I'm a passionate student about Computer Scince

 ## 🔭 Currently working on